Neytiri: Avatar (2009)

 One day while Neytiri is hunting in the woods of Pandora, she spots Jake Sully's avatar and begins to stalk him.
 As she is about to kill the armed intruder with a bow, a woodsprite floats down and gently touches her arrowhead, telling her that the avatar is pure.
 She continues to follow the avatar because of this symbol.
 When Jake is attacked by a pack of viperwolves, she protects him by fending off the creatures.
-Although Jake tries to thank her for saving her, she rejects him, as she wants nothing to do with the humans.
+Although Jake tries to thank her for saving him, she rejects him, as she wants nothing to do with the humans.
 Suddenly, dozens of woodsprites land on Jake.
 Amazed by what she just witnessed, Neytiri sees this as a good omen from Eywa and takes him to Hometree; the home of the Omaticaya Clan.

-Upon arrival, Tsu'tey attacks Jake and attempts to kill him, but Neytiri stops him explaining the sign she had received from Eywa.
+Upon arrival, Tsu'tey attacks Jake and attempts to kill him, but Neytiri stops him by explaining the sign she had received from Eywa.
 Jake is then taken to meet with Eytukan and Mo'at, Neytiri's parents, who decide that they must study Jake, as he is the first Avatar who was a soldier and not a scientist.
 Much to her chagrin, Neytiri is tasked with teaching Jake the Na'vi ways.